sampsyo/cs6120/content/blog/2023-10-23-unified-gc/index.md

     <img src="tracing-vs-rc3.png" alt="alt_text" style="zoom:50%;" />
 </p>

-The Tracing algorithm centers around the "scan-by-tracing()" function.
-It does so by scanning forward from elements in a work-list, incrementing reference counts as it encounters vertices.
-When a previously unvisited vertex is encountered, it recursively processes its out-edges by adding them to the work-list.
-The loop continues until all live nodes in R are found, and their reference counts are set to the number of in-edges they have.

-The primary difference between this algorithm and a standard tracing collector is that it maintains a full reference count instead of a boolean flag indicating visited status.
+The primary difference between the algorithm and a standard tracing collector is that it maintains a full reference count instead of a boolean flag indicating visited status.
 This difference doesn't change the algorithm's complexity.

-Similarly, “scan-by-counting” is the most important algorithm as well.
-It scans forward from elements in "W," decreasing reference counts of encountered vertices.
-When it identifies a garbage vertex, it recursively processes its edges by adding them to "W." This formulation of the algorithm buffers decrement operations instead of executing them immediately as described in the original approach.
+Similarly, the proposed formulation of the counting algorithm buffers decrement operations instead of executing them immediately as described in the original approach.
 This buffering approach doesn't affect the algorithm's complexity but helps understand its relationship with other garbage collection algorithms.

 To sum up, viewing reference counting as a delayed batched operation where decrements are performed at "collection time," and tracing as a process that reconstructs actual reference counts instead of just marking objects, both algorithms exhibit striking parallels.
 Tracing collects live data by traversing the object graph forward from the roots, while reference counting identifies dead data by starting with the anti-roots (objects with decremented reference counts).
 In essence, reference counting computes the graph complement of tracing, assuming there are no cycles.
 Tracing initializes reference counts to zero and increments them during traversal, while reference counting starts with counts exceeding the true value and decrements as needed.